defichain-api/dobby/README.md

 5. create an app secret with `php artisan key:generate`
 6. migrate the database with `php artisan migrate`

+### Telegram bot commands

+- vault_state - get the current states of your vault/s
+- disable_telegram - unlink your telegram from Dobby

 ## Donations for Dobby

 If you want to honor the hard work that Dobby does 24/7 feel free to buy him a coffee or new socks.